payini/NativeAOT/README.md

 ##### Other Findings

-After doing some digging around, I founds some useful information.
+After doing some digging around, I found some useful information.

 > [!IMPORTANT]
-> The reason why the Desktop development with C++ workload is a prerequisite, is because of the Link process.
+> The reason why the Desktop development with C++ workload is a prerequisite, is because of the Link process,

 ![C++ workload](images/24a07953e2ee52e8533c1ecf316623a610f20c0dc1d9a14b916535328ec6f7ce.png)